darothen/ai-models-for-all/README.md

 [FourCastNet](https://arxiv.org/abs/2202.11214), or [GraphCast](https://www.science.org/doi/10.1126/science.adi2336),
 and save the outputs to their own cloud storage provider for further use.

-The initial release of this application is fully-featured, but it has a few limitations:
+The initial release of this application is fully-featured, with some limitations:

 - We only provide one storage adapter, for Google Cloud Storage.
 This can be generalized to support S3, Azure, or any other provider in the future.
-- We only enable access to the CDS-based archive of ERA-5 data to initialize the models.
-To generate pseudo-operational forecasts, users should instead use the MARS API, which offers access to very recent IFS analyses.
-However, given the licensing restrictions of the AI models (PanguWeather and GraphCast are **forbidden** from being used in commercial applications) and the cost/inaccessibility for most users, we defer implementation of MARS for now.
+- By default, users may initialize a forecast from the CDS-based ERA-5 archive; we also the option to initialize from a GFS forecast, retrieved from NOAA's archive of these products on Google Cloud Storage.
+We do not provide a mechanism to initialize with IFS operational forecasts from MARS.
 - The current application only runs on [Modal](https://www.modal.com); in the future, it would be great to port this to other serverless platforms, re-using as much of the core implementation as possible.